MWSherwood/MWSherwood.github.io/aboutme.md

 Misa Arizono, a PhD student at the time, made the seminal discovery of IP3R2 independent Ca2+ signalling in astrocytes.
 Mark built on this to demonstrate the regulation of gliotransmission and synaptic plasticity by neuronally evoked non-IP3R2 mediated astrocytic IP3-induced Ca2+ Release.
 To study the role of IP3R dependent gliotransmission in more depth Mark moved to the Oliet laboratory in Bordeaux.
 Working with Dr. Aude Panatier, Mark discovered a novel form of activity dependent gliotransmission.

-Having exhausted available French postdoc funding, in 2021 Mark moved to Kyoto (Japan) and joined the laboratory of Akiyuki Taruno who is studying taste.
+In 2021 Mark moved to Kyoto (Japan) and joined the laboratory of Akiyuki Taruno to study taste perception.
+During his stay Mark implemented in vivo imaging of taste cells and developed mice lines expressing voltage and ATP sensors.

+In 2024 Mark joined the team of Misa Aizono.

 ## Research Experience
+*    **Program-Specific Senior Lecturer**, 2024.05 – to date\
+Kyoto University, Graduate School of Medicine, Kyoto, Japan\
+Principle Investigator: Dr. Misa Arizono

-*    **Assistant Professor**, 2022.04 - to date\
+*    **Assistant Professor**, 2022.04 - 2024.04\
 Kyoto Prefectural University of Medicine, Kyoto, Japan\
 Principal Investigator: Prof. Akiyuki Taruno